 4.2.8.
 Consult Employment Lawyer:

 If none of these methods mentioned above are working for you and you believe your rights are being violated, it is advisable to consult an employment lawyer.
-They will assist you in understanding your alternatives and give you legal counsel based on your particular circumstances.
+They will assist you in understanding your alternatives and give you legal counsel based on your specific circumstances.

 5. Overtime Agreements and Contracts